mjdhasan/01-TAXONOMY-FILES/README.md

 ```

 # [1] TAXONOMY FILES

-Library of Taxonomy Files - in human and machine readable format
+[Note - The Library is a collation of all taxonomy projects]

-## Taxonomy Library
+## Taxonomy
 OS-SFT Service and Delivery Partner First Derivative has undertaken initial research and taxonomy analysis in relation to the following ESG disclosure regimes.
 Note that several of these regimes are at the proposal stage only and have not yet been finalised by the relevant bodies:

 |Taxonomy|Type|Stage|Documentation|Date of Latest Update|Taxonomy Source|